DavideNas/DEMO-Flutter-Cache-Tests/bloc_hive_caching_data/README.md

 Follow initial steps from YT video to minute 5:00.

-Once model is converted to hive by the menu option **"[Hive] Convert To Hive"** and adding all HiveTypes and HiveFields, run bash command to generate
+Once model is converted to hive by the menu option **"[Hive] Convert To Hive"**, delete classes :

+- register_adapters.dart
+- hive_adapters.dart

+Then copy /hive_helper/ folder to /model/ where product_field.dart is.

+run bash command to generate

 ```sh
 flutter packages pub run build_runner build --delete-conflicting-outputs